edwardjrp/callcenter_manager/README.md

 - add functionality to the cancel button

+- need to add store selection

+- need to add "add phone"

+- need to add "add address"

 - add clear when address dependencies change

 - add popover on client create